RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/05-Changes-Processing.md

 * IPv6 glue values are canonicalised.
 * The glue IP address always represents a single IP address.
 * So no ranges or prefixes are allowed.
-* Any trailing dots are removed from nserver: host names
+* Any trailing dots are removed from nserver: host names.

 ## Changes related to ROUTE objects

 * When multiple exact matching ROUTE objects exist, all are checked for authorisation.
 Any one of the existing ROUTE objects can authorise creation of a new ROUTE object with the same prefix.
-* Community values can only be 16 bit numbers, e.g.: community.contains(65535:65535) (ED: I think 32-bits are now supported, check)
+* Community values can only be 16 bit numbers, e.g.: community.contains(65535:65535) (ED: I think 32-bits are now supported, check).